 Liquid TAS markets for Metals contracts

-Trading at Settlement (TAS) allows you to buy or sell an eligible futures contract during up to 10 tickets higher or lower than the current day’s settlement price.
+Trading at Settlement (TAS) allows you to buy or sell an eligible futures contract during the trading day up to 10 ticks higher or lower than the current day’s settlement price.

-Metals futures traders frequently incorporate TAS transactions into their trading strategies, executed for outright, spread, or block trades.
-At CME Group, TAS Metals trades are available for execution on CME Globex and can be submitted for clearing to CME ClearPort as a block trade.
+Metals futures traders frequently incorporate TAS transactions into their trading strategies, executed for outright, spread or block trades.
+At CME Group, TAS metals trades are available for execution on Globex and can be submitted for clearing to ClearPort as a block trade.

 TAS trading has been increasing consistently, especially during the past year, as the mechanism permits commercial and financial traders to lock in a settlement price along the forward curve.
 TAS can also be used to hedge the average monthly price.